Skip to content

 Why This Matters for You and Your Family

 When a company that serves notaries is breached, the ripple effects reach ordinary people.
 Notaries prepare wills, property deeds, powers of attorney, company formations and family agreements.
-If your name, address, national ID number, financial details or family relationships appear in any of Notin’s internal spreadsheets, support tickets or configuration files, that information is now in the hands of criminals.
+If your name, address, national ID number, financial details or family relationships appear in any of Notin’s internal spreadsheets, support tickets or configuration files, that information may now be in the hands of criminals.
 Even a single leaked record can be combined with data from earlier breaches to build a detailed profile of you and your household.
 Criminals do not need every detail upfront; they need enough to open the next door.

 The Doxxing and Identity-Chain Risk